Carl Sitton: Football

 According to one source, "Vetter Sitton and Hope Sadler were the finest ends that Clemson ever had perhaps".
 Sitton played on the left and Sadler on the right on Clemson's football teams.
 Both were All-Southern football players in 1902 and 1903.
+In 1915, John Heisman selected the 30 best Southern football players, and mentioned Sitton 23rd.

 1902 saw a 44–5 beatdown of Georgia Tech in which Sitton scored first on an 80-yard end run.
 The day before the game, Clemson sent in scrubs to Atlanta, checked into a hotel, and partied until dawn.
 The varsity sat well rested in Lula, Georgia as those who bet on Tech were fooled.

 In 1903, Sitton was reportedly injured before the Georgia Tech contest.
 Tech rooters thought perhaps it was another ruse from Heisman.
 It was no ruse, but Sitton's substitute Gil Ellison played well enough for a 73–0 rout.
 The 24–0 win over Davidson saw one writer note "Clemson playing against eleven wooden men, would attract attention;" and Sitton had a 60-yard touchdown run.

 The 1903 Tigers went on to play in the South's first conference championship game, tying Cumberland 11–11.
 The tying score came after Cumberland muffed a punt.
 Cumberland expected a trick play when Fritz Furtick simply ran up the middle for a touchdown.
 One account of the play reads "Heisman saw his chance to exploit a weakness in the Cumberland defense: run the ball where the ubiquitous Red Smith wasn't.
 So the next time Sitton started out on one of his slashing end runs, at the last second he tossed the ball back to the fullback who charges straight over center (where Smith would have been except that he was zeroing in on the elusive Sitton) and went all the way for the tying touchdown."

 Baseball

 He was also a starting pitcher for the baseball team, "one of the best pitchers Clemson ever had". and "one of the best twirlers in the country."
 According to one account, "Sitton is considered one of the best college twirlers in the south ...
 He is a heady pitcher, and knows just what to do in every emergency."
 He posted an 18–4 career record, including records of 5-2, 7-2, and 6-0 in his three years on the varsity.
+He was captain of the 1903 team.

 Pro baseball

 After college Sitton played baseball in a number of cities, batting and throwing right-handed.
-He had his pitching debut with the Jacksonville Jays, leading the team to the South Atlantic League (SALLY) championship.
+He had his pitching debut with the Jacksonville Jays, leading the team to the South Atlantic League (SALLY) championship in his second season in 1908.